fluxcd/flagger/docs/gitbook/usage/how-it-works.md

 * `deployment/<targetRef.name>-primary`
 * `hpa/<autoscalerRef.name>-primary`

 The primary deployment is considered the stable release of your app, by default all traffic is routed to this version and the target deployment is scaled to zero.
 Flagger will detect changes to the target deployment (including secrets and configmaps) and will perform a canary analysis before promoting the new version as primary.

-If the target deployment uses secrets and/or configmaps, Flagger will create a copy of each object using the `-primary` prefix and will reference these objects in the primary deployment.
-You can disable the secrets/configmaps tracking with the `-enable-config-tracking=false` command flag in the Flagger deployment manifest under containers args or by setting `--set configTracking.enabled=false` when installing Flagger with Helm.

 **Note** that the target deployment must have a single label selector in the format `app: <DEPLOYMENT-NAME>`: